sjhloco/build_fabric/README.md

 ***Apply the config:*** Replaces current config on the device with changes made automatically saved to *~/device_configs/diff/device_name.txt*\
 `ansible-playbook PB_build_fabric.yml -i inv_from_vars_cfg.yml --tag full`

-All roles can be deployed individually to just to create the config snippet files, so no connections are made to devices or changes applied./
-The `merge` tag can be used with any of to deploy the config snippet to merge rather than replace the configuration non-declaratively.
-As the L3VNIs and interfaces are generated automatically the variable files still need at a bare minimum current tenants and interfaces as well as the advanced variable sections.
+All roles can be deployed individually to just to create the config snippet files, no connections are made to devices or changes applied.
+The `merge` tag can be used in conjunction with any combination of these role tags to non-declaratively merge the config snippets with the current device config rather than replacing it.
+As the L3VNIs and interfaces are generated automatically at a bare minimum the variable files will still need current tenants and interfaces as well as the advanced variable sections.

 | Ansible tag | Playbook action |
 |-------------|-------------|